mileweb/docs-content-cdn/zh/docs/recipes/api-acceleration.md

 is specified with the new DNS record we just created.
 We are enforcing the HTTPS protocol to reach the origin to ensure security.
 The `Host` header is set to the value required by the origin.
-In this case, we can actually leave it empty because, by default, CDN360 will pass the `Host` header value received from the client to the origin.
+In this case, we can actually leave it empty because, by default, CDN Pro will pass the `Host` header value received from the client to the origin.
 We also chose "Always Direct" to reach the origin without going through a parent cache because we want to minimize latency and know there will not be any cache hit across different servers.
 <p align=center><img src="/docs/resources/images/recipes/api/origin.png" alt="create origin" width="600"></p>